gbuilt/async-stack/README.md

 					//		lastname: 'Smith',
 					// }

+					// NOTE: We passed 'false' 2nd param to Stack.push()
 					// Manually call next now that we are ready.
-					// We passed 'false' 2nd param to Stack.push()
-					// so we can call this here.
 					Stack.next();
 				});
-			}, false
+			}
+			,false  // Passing second param [false] prevents auto-call of .next(), now it must be called manually!
 		);
 		Stack.push(
 			function(){